Building complicated index models and Boolean algebras: Arbitrary length of a Boolean Algebra with no small infinite homomorphic image

-Also, if $\bff$ is a homomorphism from $\bfB'$ into any Boolean algebra $\bfB''$ satisfying $n<\omega\Rightarrow \bff(a_n)>0$ (in $\bfB''$) then $\bfB'$ has at least $2^{\aleph_0}$ elements (see inside the proof of \ref{5.4}).
+Also, if $\bff$ is a homomorphism from $\bfB'$ into any Boolean algebra $\bfB''$ satisfying $n<\omega\Rightarrow \bff(a_n)>0$ (in $\bfB''$) then $\bfB''$ has at least $2^{\aleph_0}$ elements (see inside the proof of \ref{5.4}).
 Theorem \ref{5.4} is the main result: if $\mu\in [\aleph_1,2^{\aleph_0}]$ then some ccc Boolean algebra $\bfB$ of cardinality $2^{\aleph_0}$ and length $\mu$ has no infinite homomorphic image of cardinality $<2^{\aleph_0}$.
 For this we take care of every antichain $\LL a_n : n < \omega\RR$ by an extension $\ba[-,\bar a,I]$.
 We start with a ccc Boolean algebra of length and cardinality $\mu$.
 In this framework we need to show that the length has not increased by the construction.
-For this we prove, by induction on the length of the construction, that for any family of $\mu^+$ finite sequences from the Boolean algebra and $m < \omega$, there is a subfamily of $\mu^+$ finite sequences which is an indiscernible set.
-We may like to consider a limit $\mu\in [\aleph_1,2^{\aleph_0})$ and ask above that its length is $\mu$ but the supremum is not obtained; by a similar construction (of length $2^{\aleph_0}\times \mu$) we get such a Boolean algebra, provided that $\cf(\mu)$ is uncountable (see \ref{5.17}).
-If $\cf(\mu) = \aleph_0$ this is impossible (see \ref{5.7bis}).
-We then generalize the results, replacing $\aleph_0$ by any strong limit $\kappa$ of cofinality $\aleph_0$.
+For this we prove, by induction on the length of the construction, that for any family of $\mu^+$ finite sequences from the Boolean algebra and $m < \omega$, there is a subfamily of $\mu^+$ finite sequences which is an indiscernible set of pairwise distinct elements.